equinor/dlisio/python/data/chap4-7/README.rst

 multidimensions-validated.dlis                   Validated value inside of dimensional data

+noform.dlis                                      Contains noform data in the form of text and image.
+                                                 Text is split into two IFLRs

 out-of-order-framenos-one-frame.dlis             2 frames in 1 FDATA with decreasing frame numbers

 out-of-order-framenos-two-frames.dlis            2 frames in 2 FDATA with decreasing frame numbers